yatiyr/AdvancedRayTracerCPU/README.md

 I first tried to implement this project with GLSL compute shaders but failed to follow the homeworks on time.
 So when I saw that it was tackling my progress, I immediately implemented a CPU version and carried on from there (This happened after 2nd Homework).

-At the end of the semester, I have a **pet** ray tracer as a programmer :D.
+At the end of the semester, I have a **pet** ray tracer as a programmer :D. I want to thank to our professor Ahmet Oğuz Akyüz for this amazing course and also to my classmates (I've learnt a lot reading their blog posts).

 Feature list: